๐1. Introduction

 In-App Purchases (Google Play Billing) | โ Yes |

-Note: All permissions are requested at runtime and can be revoked in Android Settings > Apps > Sudoku Puzzle > Permissions.
+Note: All permissions are requested at runtime and can be revoked in Android Settings > Apps > Sudoku Battle > Permissions.

 3.3 Payment Data